ktnrg45/pyremoteplay/README.md

 The GUI requires dependencies that may be complex to install.
 Below is a list of such dependencies.
 - pyav (May require FFMPEG to be installed)
-- opuslib (Requires libopus to be installed)
+- pyogg (May require libopus-dev, libopusfile-dev, libogg-dev to be installed on Linux)
 - PySide6

 ## Installation ##